bbrener1/LADetector/README.md

 ## Command line tool
 ### 1. Installation

-TBD, currently installation is possible by cloning the git directory and running conda build, but shortly we will provide instructions for installation via conda.
+Feel free to install either by cloning this repository, or via conda using the following command:

+conda install -c boris.brenerman ladetector

 ### 2. Usage